 Understanding the Two Main Kayak Types

 Sit-on-top kayaks position you on a molded seat on top of the hull.
-Your legs rest in front of you on the kayak’s surface with no interior compartment.
+Your legs rest in front of you with no interior compartment.

 Most rental facilities stock both styles and charge similar rates, typically $25 to $50 for a half-day rental.
-When you visit a rental facility, ask to see them side by side.
+When you visit, ask to see them side by side.

 Easy Entry and Exit